pmean/build-website/text/07/SlowMonth.md

 > 3. I was in Maui for a full week and found that spending time at the
 >     beach was more fun than writing web pages.
 >
-> I\'m hoping that June will be back to normal.
+> I'm hoping that June will be back to normal.
 My general goal is to
 > write about 10-20 weblog entries every month.